-3D data browser : As shown in Fig. 2a and Fig. 2b, one can visualize 3D data points and browse them in various ways: rotating, zooming, and viewing meta-data including chemical structures available from PubChem database.
+3D data browser : As shown in Figure 2 (a) and (b), one can visualize 3D data points and browse them in various ways: rotating, zooming, and viewing meta-data including chemical structures available from PubChem database.

-SPARQL query : As shown in Fig. 2c, our system has an interface for users to compose SPARQL query and send to Chem2Bio2RDF system remotely by using REST protocol, which is a standard web service protocol.
+SPARQL query : As shown in Figure 2 (c), our system has an interface for users to compose SPARQL query and send to Chem2Bio2RDF system remotely by using REST protocol, which is a standard web service protocol.
 Then, the Chem2Bio2RDF system will fetch the query and return back results in XML format.
 Our system can parse the XML information and update or mash up the results in user's working plot.

-APPLICATION STUDY 4.
+4. Applications